 Click here for more images from this event.

-On the fiscal 2018 fundraising front, the university’s private support totaled more than $116.6 million from 30,332 donors, giving the university essential resources to continue providing exceptional experiences for students, faculty, researchers, health-care patients and providers, citizens served by outreach efforts and visitors to all its campuses.
+For the eighth consecutive year, new gifts aimed at strengthening UM totaled in excess of $100 million, giving the university essential resources to continue providing exceptional experiences for students, faculty, researchers, health care patients and providers, citizens served by outreach efforts, and visitors to its campuses.

-To make gifts to the university, go to https://give.olemiss.edu/ for academics, https://www.umc.edu/givenow/ for the UM Medical Center or http://givetoathletics.com/forward-together/ for Ole Miss Athletics.
+To make gifts to the university, go to https://give.olemiss.edu for academics, http://www.umc.edu/givenow/ for the UM Medical Center or http://givetoathletics.com/forward-together/ for Ole Miss athletics.